toeverything/OctoBase/README.md

 -   [Fossil] -- Source code management tool made with CRDTs which inspired our design on block data structure.
 -   [SQLite] -- "Small.
 Fast.
 Reliable.
 Choose any three."
 We like this idea very much.

+## Hiring

+Some amazing companies including OctoBase are looking for developers!
+Are you interested in helping build with OctoBase and/or its partners?
+Check out some of the latest [jobs available](https://github.com/toeverything/AFFiNE/blob/master/docs/jobs/summary.md).

 ## License

 Currently, this repository is under **active development** and most components are not yet production ready, so all code is under [AGPL-3.0].
 We will switch to [MPL 2.0] or a more looser license release after the corresponding components are ready for production.